benbovy/4learners_python/README.md

 * 01 - Introduction to Python
 * 02 - Functions and Code Structures
 * 03 - Defensive Programming
+* 04a - Exploratory Data Analysis I: Introduction to pandas
-* 04a - Exploratory Data Analysis I: Time Series and plotting
+* 04b - Exploratory Data Analysis II: Time Series and plotting
-* 04b - Exploratory Data Analysis II: Higher dimensional (spatial) data
+* 04c - (optional) Exploratory Data Analysis III: Higher dimensional (spatial) data

 All data sets, all code snippets, all [Jupyter](http://jupyter.org/) notebooks and the `requirements.yml` file(s) for reproducibility are available through this self contained repository.